-In the late 1970s George H. Spirides' son and the owner of this company Harry G. Spirides began working in the full service hotel industry at a very early age.
-He learned all aspects of the full service hotel business while working for his father, and over the next 30 years he rose up through the ranks from restaurant dishwasher to Chief Executive Officer of his family's hotel company.
+In the late 1970s George H. Spirides' son--the owner of this company--Harry G. Spirides began working in the full service hotel industry at a very early age.
+He learned all aspects of the full service hotel business while working for his father, and over the next 30 years he rose up through the ranks of his family's hotel company from restaurant dishwasher to General Manager to Chief Executive Officer.

 In 2014 the Spirides family sold their Savannah, GA area hotel and restaurant company in a vibrant hotel real estate market.